EasycardNG/API/GooglePay.md

-EasyCard Next Generation API v1 - _Using Google Pay on Checkout Page_
+EasyCard Next Generation API v1 - _Using Google Pay&trade; on Checkout Page_
 =================================================================

 > If you are planning to provide [Google Pay&trade;](https://developers.google.com/pay) payment method to your consumers please check requirements below